-Dental Plan - Those who do not enrol within 31 calendar days of becoming eligible to participate will be subject to a maximum reimbursement, per participant, of \$100 for all eligible dental expenses for the first 12 months of coverage.
+Dental - No late application process.
+However, those who do not enrol within 31 calendar days of becoming eligible to participate will be subject to a maximum reimbursement, per participant, of \$100 for all eligible dental expenses for the first 12 months of coverage.
 For example, where both the judge and their spouse are late applicants, they are each eligible for the \$100 maximum reimbursement amount.
-The coverage will start the first day of the month following your enrolment.
+The coverage will start the first day of the following month.

-Voluntary AD&D - Judges and dependents can enrol at anytime.
+Voluntary AD&D - No late application process.
+Judges and dependents can enrol at anytime and the coverage will start the first day of the following month.

-Dependent Life - This benefit plan can only be enroled in within 31 calendar days of becoming eligible to participate, or during the annual open enrolment opportunity, which typically occurs in the month of May.
+Dependent Life - No late application process.
+This benefit plan can only be enroled in within 31 calendar days of becoming eligible to participate, or during the annual open enrolment opportunity, which typically occurs in the month of May.

-Business Travel Plan - Dependents are not eligible to participate in this Plan.
+Business Travel Plan - No late application process and dependents are not eligible to participate in this Plan.

-IMPORTANT: Judges can only submit a late application while actively at work .
+IMPORTANT!
+Judges can only submit a late application while actively at work .